-There’s also a medical check-up needed for this application.
-As with many countries, the Malaysian Government wants to be sure foreigners aren’t bringing any serious illnesses into the country.
+You will also need a medical checkup along with a medical report.
+As with many countries, the Malaysian government wants to be sure foreigners aren’t bringing any serious illnesses into the country.
 Just like submitting a passport photo and a letter of good conduct, this is a basic requirement of the process.

 You must also include a self-declaration of your health condition.
-If you’re applying with a spouse or dependents, they’ll also need to submit this document.
-You can access this form here.
+If you are applying with a spouse or dependents, they’ll also need to submit this document.
+You can find this form on the MM2H Visa website.

 In terms of background checks, you must submit a Letter of Good Conduct from your country of residence.
-Please note that Malaysia no longer accepts Malaysian Letters of Good Conduct.
+Malaysia no longer accepts Malaysian Letters of Good Conduct.

 You can request a Letter of Good Conduct from the embassy of your country of residence.
 Keep in mind that this document is only required from the principal applicant.

-If you’re applying with a dependent that has disabilities and is over 21, you need to submit their birth certificate, too.
+If you are applying with a dependent that has disabilities and is over 21, you need to submit their birth certificate, too.
 You’ll also have to provide a Letter of Confirmation from a medical practitioner to be eligible for this exception.